 At this point, Zack starts talking about making a good impression for Lazard, and Angeal brings up a fruit called a “dumbapple.”
 Before we go any further: some credit to the localizers for the name “dumbapple.”
 It straddled the line between fantasy name and real plant name so well that while I suspected it wasn’t a real fruit, I couldn’t shake my doubts that it just might be real and had to ask Kyle to clarify.
 Good for them.
 But back to the subject.
 Dumbapples, Angeal explained, grew in his hometown, and since he was poor he used to steal them.
 But he never stole them from his rich friend’s house.
 What did that have to do with Zack making a good impression on Lazard?
 Nothing.
 Angeal even makes a joke about being a non sequiter, which was sort of clever, in the sense that I could see how it might have been a joke in the hands of a better writer.
 As it stands, though, I’m just baffled, even looking back on the scene after the fact.
 Did an editor order this scene moved from some context where it actually made sense?
 Why is this game’s opening half hour full of such conspicuous writing mistakes that even the characters point out as faulty?

 At last, B-Team set up the signal bomb, and Zack charged out to attack the front gate.
 This fight was honestly pretty hectic and intense for the start of the game!
 The enemies must have been toned down somehow, because there were more of them here than there were anywhere else in the chapter and that just plain wouldn’t make any sense if they were full strength, would it?
 The most obnoxious part of this fight was that several of the Wutai troops were perched atop the fortress walls and could only be hurt by magic attacks.
 Due to my inexperience, I wasted most of my MP for the entire mission during this one battle, and never figured out how to get it back!
-No, really, I never technically figured out how to get it back.
-I wasn’t sure how it regenerated even by the time we had cleared the entire game!
-(MP is actually restored randomly via the DMW, and I should have guessed.
-That should have been my default assumption for anything that didn’t make sense to me.)
+No, really, I never figured out how to get it back.
+I wasn’t sure how it regenerated even by the time we had cleared the entire game, even when it was happening to me!
+MP is actually restored randomly via the DMW, and I should have guessed.
+That should have been my default assumption for anything that didn’t make sense to me.
 At least it got refilled when we revisited the potion lady.

 We pushed through, fighting enemies in the open, hidden behind rotating walls, up in towers, some of which we couldn’t resolve without the game letting us first, forcing us to backtrack.
 One relatively unique encounter included some gunners holding a hall, and we had to use their own rotating wall to get behind them.
 Gee, if only you had been equipped with something more practical than a sword, eh Zack?
 Lazard complimented us on “occupying” the fort after killing half the enemies though… one person versus dozens isn’t really “occupying” when you think about it.

 After completing the side mission, we went towards the inner fortress, where we found a save point and a fountain shrine to the Wutai’s god, Leviathan.
 There, three white-clothed Wutai soldiers attacked us, announcing themselves as the guardians of the shrine.
 They asked Zack why he was attacking and torturing the people of Wutai, and they gave us a brief history lesson about the conflict, saying that Shinra had come to Wutai for “mako” and that the Wutai had resisted them.
-They conveniently left out any details of Before Crisis’ plot and how it factors into things, to avoid confusing international players.
 Zack’s take on things was that mako is simply an energy source that makes peoples’ lives better, so Shinra is doing the world a favour in his eyes.
 Furthermore, he says that the Wutai resistance fired the first shots, which appears to be factually correct.
 Not realizing that Zack was a company man through-and-through, the guardians offered to him to change sides, but he attacked them, though he left at least one of them alive.
 Which… you know… doesn’t really make Zack look all that much better after killing the first two.
 But I get the impression the writers think that it does, so we’ll let them have their little moment, hm?

 When we attempted to enter the inner fortress, we had one additional cutscene in this busy room, introducing none less than Kyle and my favourite FFVII charater, Yuffie Kisaragi.
 While Yuffie would one day become the youngest member of the main FFVII team, at the moment she was… maybeeee… 9?
 Hold on a second, let me check this…… Aha, yes!
 I finally guessed the age of a Final Fantasy child!
 Take that, Palom, Porrim, Rydia, Mid and Krile!
 Yuffie and her massively inflated sense of self-importance proclaimed herself the greatest warrior in all of Wutai, punched the air in Zack’s direction, and then ran off.
 Ah yes, it’s so adorable when children play their games with the unforgiving human monsters that murdered dozens of their adult friends and caregivers.
 It keeps the spark of joy warm in my heart.